mauriciojost/olympus-photosync/README.md

 ### Contribute

+This project is `open source` so you can help make it better.

-If you want to contribute send me an e-mail to `mauriciojostx@gmail.com` .
-If you find issues please send me the log files you got, that will really help me trying to understand what's wrong.
+If **you find issues** please file an issue in [here](https://github.com/mauriciojost/olympus-photosync/issues) or send me by mail the logs you got, that will really help me trying to understand what's wrong.

-If you own a OMD E-MX camera different than E-M10 and want it to be also supported, contact me by e-mail too.
+If **you own a OMD E-MX camera different than E-M10** and want it to be also supported, contact me by e-mail too.
 Taking only 20 minutes of your time you can help me adapt the application to your camera.

+If **you want to simply contribute** you can create a pull request in the [main repository at github](https://github.com/mauriciojost/olympus-photosync).
+Keep in mind that there is a [mirror repository at bitbucket](https://bitbucket.org/mauriciojost/olympus-photosync) that will be probably marked as `deprecated` in the future.

+If **you need more information** about the project you can send me an e-mail to `mauriciojostx@gmail.com`.